HagOrMan/Piraten-Kapern/README.md

     * `mvn clean`
   * To compile the project:
     * `mvn compile`
-  * To run the project in development mode, use a trace value of 0 if you want trace disabled, 1 if enabled:
+  * To run the project in development mode, use a trace value of 0 if you want trace disabled, 1 if enabled.
+  * Choose 'combo' or 'random' for the player arguments:
-    * `mvn -q exec:java -Dexec.args="trace"` (here, `-q` tells maven to be _quiet_)
+    * `mvn -q exec:java -Dexec.args="trace player1 player2"` (here, `-q` tells maven to be _quiet_)
   * To package the project as a turn-key artefact:
     * `mvn package`
-  * To run the packaged delivery, use a trace value of 0 if you want trace disabled, 1 if enabled:
+  * To run the packaged delivery, use a trace value of 0 if you want trace disabled, 1 if enabled.
+  * Choose 'combo' or 'random' for the player arguments:
-    * `java -jar target/piraten-karpen-jar-with-dependencies.jar <trace>`
+    * `java -jar target/piraten-karpen-jar-with-dependencies.jar trace player1 player2`

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**